homebysix/auto-update-magic/README.md

     defaults write com.github.sheagcraig.python-jss jss_pass <password>
     ```

-    :warning: Note: If you have characters or symbols in your password, you may want to use a text editor to verify that the ~/Library/Preferences/com.github.sheagcraig.python-jss.plist file contains the correct password after you run the above commands.
+    ⚠️ Note: If you have characters or symbols in your password, you may want to use a text editor to verify that the ~/Library/Preferences/com.github.sheagcraig.python-jss.plist file contains the correct password after you run the above commands.
 Certain characters don't parse as expected in Terminal and may require you to enter them directly into the plist.

 4. Now, use jss_helper to "promote" your Self Service policy to the latest version of Firefox: